 Arizona became the 48th state in the Union.

 Henry Fountain Ashurst of Prescott and Marcus Smith of Tucson presented their credentials, took the oath of office, and were seated as Arizona's first United States senators.
 Both had been elected by the state legislature on March 26.
 The senators then drew lots to determine their class assignments.
 Senator Ashurst drew Class 1, with a term to expire March 3, 1917.
 Senator Smith drew Class 3, with a term to expire March 3, 1915.

 Carl Hayden of Phoenix, who had represented Arizona in the House of Representatives since 1912, began his Senate career.
 Hayden became Arizona’s longest-serving senator on December 11, 1955, surpassing Henry Ashurst’s total of 28 years, 9 months, and 7 days.
-Upon his retirement in 1969, Hayden had served in the Senate for 41 years and 9 months, and 30 days, and in Congress for more than 56 continuous years, a record that was not broken until 2009 by Senator Robert Byrd of West Virginia.
+Upon his retirement in 1969, Hayden had served in the Senate for 41 years and 9 months, and 30 days.

 President Franklin D. Roosevelt signed the Servicemen's Readjustment Act of 1944, better known as the "GI Bill."
-Originally proposed by Senator Ernest William McFarland of Florence and unanimously passed by both the House and Senate, the legislation helped returning veterans resume their education and obtain mortgages to re-enter civilian life.
+Originally proposed by Senator Ernest William McFarland of Florence and unanimously passed by both the House and Senate, the legislation helped returning veterans pay for education and housing to re-enter civilian life.